15 - My Sister? My Bride?

 Déjà vu.
 It’s the feeling you get that you’ve “been there before.”
 It leads you to think that you have seen the same things, felt the same way, and maybe even reacted in a similar manner.
-No doubt you will experience déjà vu if you read through Genesis 20.
-It has so many of the same components as the story in chapter 12:10-20 (see #9).
+No doubt you will experience déjà vu as you read through Genesis 20.
+It has so many of the same components as the story in chapter 12:10-20 (see #9 - January 9).

 Once again Abraham was on the move, probably searching for better grazing lands for his herds just as he had before.
 But this time, instead of traveling all the way to Egypt, he was able to find pasture in Gerar.

 Once again Sarah’s beauty was noticed and desired by the ruling monarch.
 This time his name is Abimelek.

 Once again Abraham chose to reveal only half the truth about their relationship.

 Once again Sarah was taken into the palace harem (housing for the king’s wives) putting both her and the king in a difficult and dangerous situation.

 Once again God had to intervene while Abraham was making excuses instead of seeking forgiveness.